 This project makes a professional 12V always-on power tap for your dashcam that connects to the Tesla Model S intrusion module connector.
-We include a few notes on the Model X, but this project will not work as written in the Model X. (Feb-2021 update)
+Does not work for the mid-2021 Model S LR/Plaid, which no longer has accessible headliner power.
+We include a few notes on the Model X, but this project will not work as written in the Model X. (Jul-2021 update)

 - Intrusion Module

 - Parts for Model S